UVADS/git-basics/README.md

-# git-basics
+# Working with `git` and GitHub in Data Science

-Set up, configure, and work with git and GitHub
+How to set up, configure, and work with git and GitHub.

+## What is `git`?

+## What is GitHub?

+## Contents

+- Setup
+    - Install and set up `git`
+    - Authenticate `git` to GitHub
+    - Basic configuration
+- Creating and managing a repository
+    - Create a repository locally
+    - Create a repository in GitHub
+    - Adding or removing collaborators
+- Source control for your code
+- Advanced topics